 Boards can ask management to benchmark the company’s disclosure about the board assessment process with that of peer companies.
 They can also ask them to draft a sample enhanced disclosure that includes additional information on the board’s assessment practices and considers insights drawn from management’s review of other companies’ disclosures and shareholders’ perspectives.
 This information can help the board to critically evaluate whether it should voluntarily enhance its proxy disclosures.

 Be prepared for potential engagement with shareholders on self-assessments: Direct communications between board members and investors has grown considerably over the last several years.
-Just over half of directors now say their board has such engagement.10 Shareholders are more often meeting with nominating/governance chairs and asking about board assessments as part of their engagement program.
-One survey found that in nearly 14% of cases, board-shareholder engagement was conducted under the guidance of the nominating/governance committee chair.11 If board composition is part of engagement, shareholders may want to understand how boards are assessing their own performance and the skills and expertise needed to oversee the company’s long-term strategy.
+Fifty-eight percent (58%) of directors now say their board has such engagement.
+Shareholders are more often meeting with nominating/governance chairs and asking about board assessments as part of their engagement program.
+One survey found that in nearly 14% of cases, board-shareholder engagement was conducted under the guidance of the nominating/governance committee chair.
+If board composition is part of engagement, shareholders may want to understand how boards are assessing their own performance and the skills and expertise needed to oversee the company’s long-term strategy.
 They also want to understand the board’s position on director turnover, succession planning and diversity.
 Some high-performing boards even conduct “opposition research” to understand and identify what a tough critic would say about their board’s composition to be prepared for any potential engagement.

 Board performance is being scrutinized by shareholders, the media, the public and others.
 In today’s environment, boards will want to refresh their assessment process to ensure it encourages a continuous improvement mindset and allows for candid and honest feedback.
 When done well, the assessment often results in changes that allow the board to deliver greater value to the company and its shareholders.
 And boards will want to tell their investors that they critically evaluate their own performance, addressing obstacles and striving for improvement.